suwarath/StockAnalysis/README.md

 ## Prerequisites
 Ensure you have the following installed before running the project:
-## Prerequisites
-Ensure you have the following installed before running the project:

 1. **Python 3.11**
    [Download and install Python 3.11](https://www.python.org/downloads/release/python-3110/)